-- The Board is to consider the recommendation of the complaints (1) assessment committee under section 58(2) and may either - act on the recommendation of the complaints assessment committee: or - take action of a kind referred to in section 58(2) other than that recommended by the complaints assessment committee. - The Board is not to take action of a kind referred to in (2) section 58(2)(c) unless it is satisfied that the matter can be dealt with satisfactorily by informal procedures. - The Board may take action under both section 58(2)(d) and (e) (3) in respect of a complaint. - Within 7 days of making a decision under subsection (1), the (4) Board is to give written notice to the complainant, if any, and the respondent of the action proposed to be taken by the Board together with short particulars of the reasons for the decision.
+- (1) The Board is to consider the recommendation of the complaints assessment committee under section 58(2) and may either - (a) act on the recommendation of the complaints assessment committee; or - (b) take action of a kind referred to in section 58(2) other than that recommended by the complaints assessment committee. - (2) The Board is not to take action of a kind referred to in section 58(2)(c) unless it is satisfied that the matter can be dealt with satisfactorily by informal procedures. - (3) The Board may take action under both section 58(2)(d) and (e) in respect of a complaint. - (4) Within 7 days of making a decision under subsection (1), the Board is to give written notice to the complainant, if any, and the respondent of the action proposed to be taken by the Board together with short particulars of the reasons for the decision.

-60. Alternative to making allegation to the State Administrative Tribunal
+60. Alternative to making allegation to the State Administrative Tribunal the Board, instead of making an allegation to the State Administrative Tribunal under section 59(1), may -

-- (1) If the Board - is of the opinion that a proceeding before the Tribunal is not warranted by the nature of the allegation; - has afforded to the person concerned the opportunity of (b) giving an explanation to the Board either in person or in writing and is not satisfied by any explanation offered; and - has afforded to the person concerned the option of the (c) matter proceeding before the Tribunal and that option has not been taken up.
+- (1) If the Board - (a) is of the opinion that a proceeding before the Tribunal is not warranted by the nature of the allegation; - (b) has afforded to the person concerned the opportunity of giving an explanation to the Board either in person or in

+- writing and is not satisfied by any explanation offered; and - has afforded to the person concerned the option of the (c) matter proceeding before the Tribunal and that option has not been taken up,